tri47/tri47/README.md

 **My mission:** to make it a bit easier for people and organisations to find <span class="red-text">**facts that matter**</span> to them.

-Visit my blog :black_nib:- [scatta.cc](https://www.scatta.cc) for my writings on data visualisation :chart_with_upwards_trend:, NLP and digital products.
+Visit my blog - [scatta.cc](https://www.scatta.cc) - for my writings on data visualisation :chart_with_upwards_trend:, NLP and digital products.

 ---
 I have worked as a <span class="red-text">**Data Analyst**</span>, and an <span class="red-text">**Engineer**</span> at Telstra, Service Stream, Spectrum Engineering and CSIRO.
 My bachelor degree was in Engineering from [**ANU**](https://www.anu.edu.au/).